 - Insurance employee-facing apps

-Let’s discuss how these types of mobile insurance solutions can help both sides of the insurance equation: the parties that provide insurance services and the insured.
+Let’s discuss how these types of mobile insurance solutions can help both sides of the equation: the parties that provide insurance services and the insured.

-Insurance Apps for Customers
+1. Insurance Mobile Applications for Customers

 The convenience of reporting a claim from anywhere and at any time can be hardly overestimated.
 When all it takes to submit a request is to snap a photo and add some description or record an audio message right at the site of an accident and send these details to the insurer via an app, the need to deal with an insurance company suddenly doesn’t seem so scary anymore.

 An obvious functionality in a mobile insurance app is the ability to manage insurance policies.
 Things like coverage details, a policy number, due premiums, and an option to prolongate a policy seem like a safe bet for including into an insurance app.

 Customers who are just browsing your app to find an appropriate insurance product for their needs will appreciate an interactive Chatbot that can offer personalized advice.

 Based on the customer’s app browsing history, location and other parameters, a Chatbot module can help the customer purchase the right insurance product, or it can hand off the conversation to an insurance agent.